CailaBallDionne/closingwithcaila/caila-site-netlify (1)/_posts/buying-before-you-sell-down-payment-options.md

 - Have a real conversation about your current home's timeline to sell, since all three of these tools work best when that sale happens reasonably close to plan
 - If a Buy Before You Sell program is on the table, confirm you're working with an agent and lender who are actually part of that program's certified network, and run the numbers on the flat fee versus what a HELOC or bridge loan would cost you

 If you're also still getting oriented on how the buying process works more broadly, [these are the questions worth asking any agent](https://closingwithcaila.com/blog/questions-first-time-homebuyers-should-ask-real-estate-agent) before you commit to working together, and [this covers what your agent agreement actually spells out](https://closingwithcaila.com/blog/buyer-broker-representation-agreement-california).
+And if part of your down payment is coming from family rather than from equity you already have, [gift money comes with its own set of rules](https://closingwithcaila.com/blog/down-payment-gift-funds-california) worth knowing before it moves.

 ## Frequently Asked Questions